Project

 Pitxyoki

-#3 Updated by John Lindgren over 11 years ago
+#3 Updated by John Lindgren about 12 years ago

 I don't scrobble myself, but I believe some of the differences for streaming that had to be solved in the old plugin were (1) multiple titles are played without the "playback begin" hook being called and (2) the length of a song isn't known at the beginning of playback.

-#4 Updated by John Lindgren about 11 years ago
+#4 Updated by John Lindgren almost 12 years ago

 • Status changed from New to Closed